cutecatfann/CKY-Python-Parser/README.md

 ## License

 This project is open-source under MIT license.
-Kindly refer to the accompanying license file for more details.